jeffboichuk/ice-marketing/course-outline-and-midterm-launch.md

 ## Assignments Due {-}

-- Answers to today's discussion questions
+- Answers to today's discussion questions via [this link][submission-link-discussion-questions]
 - Print the readings for each class session of Marketing and organize them in a binder